corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/flows.md

 ## Flow Library
 Corda provides a library of flows to handle common tasks.
 As a result, you do not have to redefine the logic behind common processes such as:
-* Notarising and recording a transaction.
+* Notarizing and recording a transaction.
 * Gathering signatures from counterparty nodes.
 * Verifying a chain of transactions.
 Rather than exposing a library of subflows, this functionality is invoked via the `UtxoLedgerService` class.
 For example, calling the `finalize()` method invokes a subflow under the hood.